dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 CHAPTER 19  Accessing Your Macros through the User Interface    325

-You can download a sample file from this book’s website, which contains this customization.
-If you’d like to create it yourself, follow these steps exactly:
+You can download a sample file from this book's website, which contains this customization.
+If you'd like to create it yourself, follow these steps exactly:

 1. Create a new Excel workbook.